Outdoor safety means knowing that friendly predators use charm and

 test had a pair of photos side-by-side – one of a serial killer and one

 of a Nobel Prize winner.
 Neither of them were well-known to the public.
 I

 had to guess which was which.
 There was a series of 20 pairs.

 I guessed correctly about half the time – which, statistically,

 is random chance.
 It surprised me.
 I'd always thought I had good radar

 for bad guys – but I didn't.
 It might've been because they were photos

 only and I wasn't able to judge their mannerisms (or "vibe") or the

 situation – otherwise maybe I would've scored a bit better.
-But probably
+But maybe not.

 The point is: don't be too sure about your radar (intuition).
 It's better to err on the side of caution by playing it safe.